Long Bridge (Potomac River): Replacement bridge (1872–1906)

-On July 2, 1872 the Alexandria and Fredericksburg Railway opened, providing the first direct all-rail connection between the north and Richmond, Virginia.
+On July 2, 1872, the Alexandria and Fredericksburg Railway opened, providing the first direct all-rail connection between the north and Richmond, Virginia.

 Despite the new design the 1872 bridge continued to be damaged by freshets, it blocked river traffic and was not wide enough for two tracks.
 On February 12, 1881, ice freshets damaged the bridge by taking out three spans.
 It re-opened for traffic on February 19, 1881 In 1884, the bridge was rebuilt and strengthened.
-On February 7, 1895, the Evening Star reported that the Potomac was frozen near the docks.
+On February 7, 1895, The Evening Star reported that the Potomac was frozen near the docks.
 The ice was five inches thick with an extra two inches of snow on top.
 The ice was being blocked by the Long Bridge.
 The bridge acted as a sort of dam and created conditions that could lead to a flood.
 It had cost the District Government $5,000 to clear the ice in 1893.
 Within 30 years, the railroad and regional leaders began making plans for a replacement.

 On June 30, 1891, the B&P Railroad granted the Chesapeake & Ohio Railway trackage rights over the bridge to its Washington station On August 1, 1895, the B&P Railroad granted the use of the bridge to the Washington, Alexandria, and Mount Vernon Electric Railway (streetcars).
 Power cables were hung and the rent set to $25,000 a year.

 On February 19, 1898, the Washington Terminal Railway Company incorporated in Virginia, a joint venture of the PRR, RF&P, ACL, Southern Railway and C&O but not the B&O. It acquired the property of the Washington Southern Railway, the B&P Railroad terminals in Washington and Long Bridge.
 Two years later, on July 31, 1900, a New Jersey holding company was formed between PRR, ACL, Southern Railway, C&O, Seaboard Air Line Railway and B&O to control the line between Richmond, VA and the Long Bridge.

 In 1901, trackage rights over the bridge were obtained by the Richmond, Fredericksburg and Potomac Railroad, a bridge line owned equally by six companies including the PRR and B&O (which obtained trackage rights over the PRR to reach the bridge on July 1, 1904).

-A new railroad bridge was constructed in 1904 and the 1872 Bridge remained in use for vehicles and trolley cars until the 14th Street road bridge was complete.
-On January 11, 1906, the first streetcars used the 14th Street Bridge southbound, while the northbound cars continued using the old bridge.
-Northbound streetcars switched on February 12, when the bridge was officially opened as the Highway Bridge.
+After the new railroad bridge was constructed in 1904, the 1872 Bridge remained in use for vehicles and trolley cars until the 14th Street Highway Bridge was complete.
+On January 11, 1906, the first streetcars used the new Highway Bridge southbound, while the northbound cars continued using the old bridge.
+Northbound streetcars switched on February 12, when the bridge was officially opened.
 Vehicles continued to use the old bridge until the Highway Bridge was completed in December 1906, making the 1872 bridge obsolete.
-The bridge was closed on December 18, 1906 and demolition began on January 26, 1907.
-On December 3, 1907 demolition was completed when markers were placed on the remaining underwater piles of riprap and piers.
+The bridge was closed on December 18, 1906, and demolition began on January 26, 1907.
+On December 3, 1907, demolition was completed when markers were placed on the remaining underwater piles of riprap and piers.